The latest on Soufi’s Restaurant is that Alaa Al Soufi has been arrested. Find out more.

 We’ll learn more as Alaa’s case progresses.
 When he has his day in court, it will become clearer what role, if any, he allegedly played in obstructing and/or insulting Dorothy Marsden.

 The two families have reached out to one another to make amends

 On a more positive note, the two families have reached out to one another to make amends.
+The families met at Soufi’s Restaurant as a gesture of reconciliation.
 On October 12th, Ms. Marsden’s son, David Turkoski, tweeted, “What a wonderful privilege and honour it was to meet Mr. and Mrs. Soufi.
 They are an amazing addition to my Canadian family.
 Reason and tolerance without screaming and fear is what we need.
 Fears have to be addressed, or they grow.
 I now have a fellow Harley riding brother.”

 Back on October 11th, Alaa’s father, Husam Al Soufi, said his son was interested in “trying to support marginalized people.”
 He admitted that Alaa had made mistakes, adding that he had learned his lesson “the hard way.”